 Weight loss regimes can be stressful for the body as they affect normal digestion and liver functions.
-To ensure your dog remains healthy through this phase, it may be useful to supplement their diet with a product like Diet Support that enables a successful weight loss regiment.
+To ensure your dog remains healthy through this phase, it may be useful to supplement their diet with a product like Diet Support that enables successful weight loss.

 Plenty of exercise

 Make sure your dog still exercises and plays around.
 Even if your dog is slowing down he or she still needs to go out and get their muscles pumping with blood.